Drama (academic)

 There is no (I)GCSE requirement for those who attend schools overseas that do not prepare pupils for (I)GCSE examinations.
 Candidates will be considered for a place based on their live theatre evaluation and a transcript of results from their current school.

-Department Contact Mr Chris Whyld
+Department Contact Mr Paul Tully

 paul.tully@westminster.org.uk